Diana Thater: The Sympathetic Imagination

 About the Exhibition

-Diana Thater (born in San Francisco, in 1962) draws from a wide variety of sources, including literature, animal behavior, mathematics, chess, and sociology and her evocative and layered imagery engages its surroundings to create complex relationships between time and space.
+Diana Thater (b.
+1962, San Francisco, USA) draws from a wide variety of sources, including literature, animal behavior, mathematics, chess, and sociology, and her evocative and layered imagery engages its surroundings to create complex relationships between time and space.
 Her dynamic, immersive installations address key issues that span the realms of film, museum exhibitions, the natural sciences, and contemporary culture through the deployment of movement, scale, and architecture.
 The primary emphasis of Thater’s work resides in the tension between the natural environment and mediated reality, and by extension, between the domesticated and wild, and science and magic.
-Her work has been the subject of numerous solo exhibitions at ICA Watershed, Boston (2018), Guggenheim Bilbao, Spain (2018), The Mistake Room, Los Angeles (2017), Borusan Contemporary, Istanbul (2017), and Museum of Contemporary Art Chicago (2016).
+Her work has been the subject of numerous solo exhibitions including presentations at ICA Watershed, Boston (2018), Guggenheim Bilbao, Spain (2018), The Mistake Room, Los Angeles (2017), Borusan Contemporary, Istanbul (2017), and Museum of Contemporary Art Chicago (2016).
 Work by the artist is represented in museum collections worldwide including the Art Institute of Chicago, Carnegie Museum of Art, Castello di Rivoli, and Solomon R. Guggenheim Museum.